 Danielle's Story

 Danielle joined Watsi on December 17th, 2015.
-Seven years ago, Danielle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Danielle's most recent donation supported Bramwel, a 10-year-old boy from Kenya, to fund angular deformity correction.
+Eight years ago, Danielle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Danielle's most recent donation supported Win, a 65-year-old woman from Thailand, to fund eye surgery.

 Impact